MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/actions-run-multiple-times-client.md

 ---
 # Success, warning, and failure actions are being run multiple times in the web client

-This article provides a resolution for the issue that the success, warning, failure, or other actions you configured will be run multiple times in the web client if the **Applicable When** attribute is updated.
+This article provides a resolution for the issue that the success, warning, failure, or other actions you configured will be run multiple times in the web client if the **Applicable When** attribute is updated in Dynamics 365 Customer Service.

 ## Symptoms